-A ROC curve analysis (Figure~\ref{fig:06}) performed for the aforementioned elements against \textit{rmsd} (2\AA{}) confirmed that secondary structure identity criteria was indeed the best amongst the three tested criteria for prioritising fragments.
+An ROC curve analysis (see Figure~\ref{fig:06}) using an \textit{RMSD} threshold of (2.5\AA{}) confirmed that secondary structure identity is the most effective criterion among those tested for prioritising fragments.
 A similar trend was observed for the $atan\ score$ in relation to \textit{RMSD}.
-Sensitivity and specificity curves for individual SCOP classes are further detailed in Supplementary Figures 2.
+Sensitivity and specificity curves for individual SCOP classes are provided in Supplementary Figures 2a-d).

 Visual inspection of the fragments using PyMOL \cite{delano2002pymol} demonstrates that the PB-based fragment generation pipeline effectively preserves a large portion of local protein structural features.
 An example is shown in Figure~\ref{fig:07}, where panels A, B and C display the original structure, superimposed fragments generated by Protein Block Assignment (PBA), and those generated by Protein Block Prediction (PBP), respectively.
 These clearly illustrate that the PB-based approach can reliably extract structurally similar local regions for a given protein sequence.

 The quality of fragments in regions with regular secondary structures ($\alpha$-helices and $\beta$-sheets) was compared to unstructured (coil) regions (see Supplementary Table 3).
 Overall, fragments generated for $\alpha$-helical regions exhibited lower \textit{RMSD} values than those for non-helical regions, indicating higher structural accuracy.
 In contrasts, fragments generated for $\beta$-strands and coil regions showed similar \textit{RMSD} distributions (see Supplementary Table 3).
 Detailed distributions of \textit{RMSD} per query protein are featured in Supplementary Figures 3a-d.
 These illustrate that good quality fragments are obtained for almost all positions of a query protein.